dirceu-jr/igapo/README.md

 ## Status

-The current state of the project is hardware and software prototyping.
-The prototype was tested on the _Atuba River_, near a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreiradiegosaldanha/).
-The prototype is current deployed at Igapó Lake 2.
+The current state of the project is hardware and software prototyping and testing.
+The first prototype (Igapó #1) was initially tested on the _Atuba River_, in a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreiradiegosaldanha/) and it is currently deployed at Igapó Lake 2 in Londrina city.

 This is the prototype deployed at Igapó Lake 2:

 <img src="https://raw.githubusercontent.com/dirceu-jr/igapo/master/readme_files/igapo-2.jpg" width="340">

-This is the prototype deployed at Ecobarreira:
+This is the prototype when deployed at Ecobarreira:

 ![IMG_20221220_165045](https://user-images.githubusercontent.com/20571/212798906-fd5728bf-b791-455d-8456-79cf07689e0c.jpg)